noka0206/install-Windows-10X-with-FFU/README.md

 # install-Windows-10X-with-FFU
-download source file from releases (https://tinyurl.com/y3lmbfxz) or download code and you'll see 10X.txt file. open txt and download.
+download source file from releases (https://tinyurl.com/y3lmbfxz) or download code;
+and you'll see 10X.txt file. open txt and download.
 Boot to Windows PE and flash with dism. the dism command is "dism /apply-ffu /imagefile:Where Windows10X.FFU is located /applydrive:\\.\PhysicalDrive disknumber"